MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-getting-started.md

 # Networking architecture design

-The Azure VMware Solution (AVS) for Azure Landing Zone connectivity section consists of sample architectures, solutions, and guides that can help you to explore hybrid networking with Azure VMware Solution.
+The Azure VMware Solution (AVS) for Azure Landing Zones connectivity section consists of sample architectures, solutions, and guides that can help you to explore hybrid networking with Azure VMware Solution.

 Azure VMware Solution provides a wide range of networking tools and capabilities for connecting with on-premises environments and Azure native workloads.